Where We Have Been - Europe - Czech Republic

 The Vitava River with The Charles Bridge to the left, the Weir, Slovansky Island and the Lock.

-Highlight: Quite simply wandering the Old Town marvelling at the architecture.
+Highlight: Quite simply, wandering through the Old Town and marvelling at the architecture.

-Memory: Having a bar owner get annoyed with us when we wanted to pay our bill with Euros as he was demanding local currency, the koruna, which we had none of.
-In the end he accepted the Euros (it was that or give us free beers, capitalism won in the end).
+Memory: We had a bar owner get properly annoyed with us when we tried to pay our bill in euros.
+He demanded local currency—the koruna—which we didn’t have any of.
+In the end he accepted the euros (it was that or free beers… capitalism won).

-Closing Thought: Prague is a special place with so much history that is different to what we experienced elsewhere.
-It is certainly somewhere we would like to spend more time.
+Closing thought: Prague is a special place, packed with history that felt genuinely different to what we experienced elsewhere.
+It’s absolutely somewhere we’d love to return to—and spend more time.

 • and more!